In 1990, NECA

 - To generate ideas that encourage innovation to benefit the participant’s business, association and industry.

 - To promote member participation in association programs and strengthen NECA's community for generations to come.

 Members of the NECA Future Leaders Task Force include:

-Todd Grossweiler (Allison-Smith Company, Smyrna, GA)
+Todd Grossweiler (Allison-Smith Company, LLC, Smyrna, GA)